apache/aurora/docs/client-commands.md

 Cluster Configuration
 ---------------------

-The client must be able to find a configuration file that speciies available clusters.
+The client must be able to find a configuration file that specifies available clusters.
 This file declares shorthand names for clusters, which are in turn referenced by job configuration files and client commands.